 - [32:39] Transferability, scaling and next steps – Here’s how you can use this use case

 Podcast episode summary

 This podcast episode is about how 3D information is integrated into the process chain.
-With Siemens Large Drives, we are operating in an area where a lot of power and drive force is needed: large pump systems, compressors, ventilation systems, rolling mills or ships.
+With Innomotics, we are operating in an area where a lot of power and drive force is needed: large pump systems, compressors, ventilation systems, rolling mills or ships.
 3D streaming is expected to improve the efficiency of these plants and reduce emissions.

 4Soft GmbH develops custom-fit software systems in the course of digital transformation.
 Threedy GmbH is a spin-off of the Fraunhofer Institute for Computer Graphics in Darmstadt.
 Threedy develops and markets the visual computing-as-a-service platform instant3Dhub.
-Together with Siemens Large Drives, they are rethinking industrial 3D applications with a focus on service.
+Together with Innomotics, they are rethinking industrial 3D applications with a focus on service.

 Three use cases are discussed in this episode:

 - Collaboration on the 3D model: enabling different users across the process chain to work together and directly

 - The live visualization, especially also of IoT data: not just a product view, but also the data that is linked to it

 - Aftersales with 3D data: “guided” repair by maintenance specialists